 • children who turn 5 years old between 1st September and 31st December will be of compulsory school age at the beginning of the school term after 1st January.

 A child remains of compulsory school age until the last Friday in June in the school year that they turn 16 years old.
-From September 2015 they will be required to continue in education, employment or training until their 18th birthday; further information on this requirement can be found on our education page on Participation of young people in education, employment or training

 Am I allowed to home educate my child?

-However, if the child has an Education, Health and Care Plan (EHCP) and is attending a special school by arrangement of the Local Authority (ie. it is the school or type of school named in the EHCP), permission must be sought from the Local Authority to remove the child from the school roll.
+However, if the child has an Education, Health and Care Plan (EHCP) and is attending a special school by arrangement of the local authority (i.e. it is the school or type of school named in the EHCP), permission must be sought from the local authority to remove the child from the school roll.

-If home education is not named as a special educational provision in the EHCP then the Local Authority will not need to secure the special educational provision named in the plan and can add a note to explain that the parent has made other suitable arrangements for the child’s education.
-If the child’s EHCP names a school or type of school but the parent has chosen to home educate the child, the Local Authority must be satisfied that the education is suitable and will review the EHCP annually.
+If home education is not named as a special educational provision in the EHCP, then the local authority will not need to secure the special educational provision named in the plan and can add a note to explain that the parent has made other suitable arrangements for the child's education.
+If the child's EHCP names a school or type of school but the parent has chosen to home educate the child, the local authority must be satisfied that the education is suitable and will review the EHCP annually.

 The law says I must provide ‘suitable education’.
 What does this mean?